osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

   path: overview/account_setup/ap20-ap21-migration.md
 ---

-**This guide is for users who are migrating from login04.osgconnect.net / login05.osgconnect.net to the new access points ap20.uc.osg-htc.org / ap21.uc.osg-htc.org**

-We are replacing the login04/login05.osgconnect.net access points with new improved access points.

-**All users with accounts on login04/login05 must migrate to the new servers by Tuesday, August 1.**

-Our dedicated infrastructure team has put in considerable effort to improve the user experience.
-The new access points have larger and faster file systems as well as improved network connectivity (100Gb links), which will improve data handling capabilities.
-We are also moving to a newer version of Linux.

-To encourage a speedy migration, jobs on the new access points will have higher priority than jobs on the old access points.
+# Migrating to New Access Points From `login04`, `login05`

+The `login04`/`login05.osgconnect.net` access points were replaced with new improved access points during July and August of 2023.
+If you did not migrate your account or data during this time, you can likely still access the new access points, following these steps.
+Please contact the facilitation team with any questions.

 # Migration Steps

 ## Step 1: Determine Your Assigned Access Point

-Your new access point assignment will be based on your current access point:
+Your new access point assignment will be based on your former access point:

  * If your current assigment is `login04.osgconnect.net`, your new access point will be `ap20.uc.osg-htc.org`
  * If your current assigment is `login05.osgconnect.net`, your new access point will be `ap21.uc.osg-htc.org`

+You can also see this information on your profile page on [osgconnect.net](https://www.osgconnect.net)

 ## Step 2: Set Up Multi Factor Authentication